-Most dress code infractions can be handled very easily when students are cooperative.
+Most dress code infractions are not a "major discipline issue' and can be handled very easily when students are cooperative.
 Students will be asked to change if a violation is made.
-So as not to disrupt the student's instructional day any more than possible, if the student does not have the appropriate attire to change into, the student will be given clean alternative attire to wear for the day.
-A note, to be signed and returned to the school, will be sent home with the student notifying the parent of the dress code violation.
+If they do not have the appropriate attire to change into, a parent or guardian will be called to bring a change of clothes and/or the student will be given clean alternative attire to wear for the remainder of the day.
+A note, to be signed and returned to the school, will be sent home with the student, notifying the parent of the dress code violation.
 Repeated violations will be handled like any other discipline issue.
+However, if a student chooses to add defiance or disrespectful behavior to a dress code infraction, then the interventions will become more serious.